 Begin your second day on the movie trail by driving onboard the free Hatteras to Ocracoke ferry, which departs every 30 minutes from May through October.
 Scenes with Richard Gere were filmed on this route, as Gere’s character Paul Flanner arrived on the island after driving in from Raleigh.

 After the 45-minute ferry ride, enjoy your 16-mile drive on Ocracoke Island.
 A few scenes from the movie also were shot in Ocracoke Village, so take some time here and enjoy sights such as the Ocracoke Lighthouse, the Banker pony pens, and Teach’s Hole Blackbeard Exhibit and Pirate Specialty Shop.

 Then, it’s time to board another ferry, this time a 2.5-hour ride across Pamlico Sound to Cedar Island.
 Enjoy the views of Hatteras Village, the pristine beaches at the end of the island, and the wildlife on the sound.
 After you exit the ferry at Cedar Island, you’ll drive through Beaufort, Morehead City and Jacksonville on your way to Wilmington.

 Wilmington and its island beaches have been home to more than 400 film-related productions since the area was first “discovered” in 1983.
 Several interior scenes for Nights in Rodanthe were shot here at EUE / Screen Gems Studios, the second-largest movie studio outside of California.

-Though the studio isn't open for tours, you can get an insider's look at sites featured in Nights in Rodanthe, One Tree Hill, Iron Man 3 and other locally filmed projects on a guided Hollywood Location Walk.
+Though the studio isn't open for tours, you can get a look at sites featured in Nights in Rodanthe, One Tree Hill, Iron Man 3 and other locally filmed projects on a self-guided tour.